jlveliz3/jlveliz3.github.io/bio.md

 > Becoming a Marine was one of the best choices I made.
 It changed me to become a good citizen for society.
 I have currently served 7 faithful years and plan to do a full 20.
 Look out world!

+### Future Goals

+> Below are just a few goals I expect to accomplish within the next two decades.

++ Complete my degree in Buisness Management
++ Begin to pursue my dreams in becoming a veterinarian
++ Have a beautiful family with my husband

 ---

 [HOME](https://jlveliz3.github.io/index.md "Takes you back to my homepage")